-Yes, all rate schedules can pay online with a checking or savings account, and residential accounts can also pay online with a credit/debit Visa or Mastercard.
-Pay online here.
+Yes, all rate schedules can pay online with checking/savings account and credit/debit Visa or Mastercard. .
+Pay online here

-Yes, once you have set up an online account, you can enter your financial information for automatic withdrawal.
-You can do this here.
+Yes, once you have set up an online account, you can enter your credit/debit card information for automatic withdrawal. .
+You can do this here

 Energy Assistance information can be obtained by calling Community Action at 509-422-4041 or 1-877-641-0101.

 - How do I report an electric outage or a network outage?

 Information on preparing for, and reporting, an electric outage is available here